WHITEWOLF619/AutoInsta/README.md

 Dont follow/unfollow more than 200 people in 24 hrs.(Instagram will ban you!!!).

+# Dependencies
+python v- 3.9.0
+geckodriver (firefox webdriver ) selenium (pip install selenium) bs4 (pip install bs4)

 # Usage
-In the file credentials you feed your insta- Id and password In the file tags you feed in the acoounts whoes followers you want to follow.
+In the file credentials you feed your insta- Id and password In the file tags you feed in the acounts whose followers you want to follow.
+The program first calls another program t0 find info on people who need  to be unfollowed and people to followed . when you first run the program it asks you to enter the option to follow/unfollow. you can set the limit (currently 30)

 # Screenshots